gracious-tech/copy.church/src/articles/1cor9/index.md

 [^still]: Some translations render the perfect tense of πεπίστευμαι as "I am still entrusted", however the use of "still" can mislead readers into thinking it is in contrast to "but if not of my own will".
 In which case Paul would be saying that he is still entrusted with a responsibility _despite_ not preaching of his own will.
 When really Paul is entrusted with a responsibility _in accord with_ not preaching of his own will.
 Thus "I have been entrusted" is more suitable.

 [^use]: "use" / καταχρήσασθαι &mdash; This verb is prepended by "κατα" which intensifies it (Garland, _1 Corinthians_, 2003, p427).
 Some translations read "not make full use of my rights" (NIV, ESV similar) which could mistakenly imply that Paul _did make some use_ of his rights.
 Other translations read it in terms of excess "not abuse my authority" (NKJV).
 This is more likely given the context.
 Paul is heavily implying it would be _inappropriate_ for him to "use" his rights, so "abuse" or "take advantage of" better capture the meaning.

+[^shop]: While someone could be employed at a market stall and so be paid wages, that simply means the owner of the stall is the one receiving payment which is the same problem.